 As you know, most life insurance applications ask you lots of medical questions.
 And they usually have a nurse come to your house for a medical exam.
 They really only want to insure you if you are healthy.
 This way, you’ll pay premiums for a long time and possibly even cancel the policy before you die.

-Guaranteed issue life insurance caters to people who can’t get cheap term life insurance anywhere else.
-So if you can’t get life insurance elsewhere, why not get a guaranteed issue life insurance policy?
+Guaranteed issue insurance caters to people who can’t get term life coverage anywhere else.
+So if you can’t get life insurance elsewhere, why not get a guarantee issue life insurance policy?

 There are plenty of reasons:

 First, the premiums for a guaranteed issue life policy are high.
 They could even be four or five times as expensive as a comparable life insurance policy.

 “Well,” you’re saying to yourself, “if I can’t get coverage elsewhere, I’m willing to pay the higher price.”
 Don’t be so sure it’s a good option.
 First, even if you think you aren’t insurable or you’ve been declined by other companies, it never hurts to ask other companies for offers.